qrohlf/sensible-web-development/_chapters/4/2-creating-databases.md

 ```

 Save this file and run `rake db:migrate` in the terminal.
 You should see the migration run, and then your database will be all set up!

+Next, we'll create a *Model* class to let us interact with this newly created database table.

 ----